hmrc/find-my-nino-add-to-wallet-frontend/README.md

 ## About
-This is the frontend repository for the Save your National Insurance number service.
+This is the frontend repository for the 'Save your National Insurance number' service.
-It provides the pages to allow an authenticated PTA user to view, download or print their national insurance number letter as a PDF, or save the number to a digital wallet card.
+It allows authenticated user with PTA enrollment to view, download or print their national insurance number letter as a PDF, or save the number to a digital wallet card.

-The service consists of 4 pages:
+The service consists of only 4 pages allowing you to:
-- Save your National Insurance number
-- Your National Insurance number letter
-- Add your National Insurance number to your Google Wallet
+- Generate and save your National Insurance number letter in PDF or HTML
-- Add your National Insurance number to your Apple Wallet
+- Add your National Insurance number to your Google Wallet and Apple Wallet

 ## Prerequisites: